• Skip to primary navigation

 Jump to Recipe

-This quick and easy Instant Pot 15 Bean and Ham Soup is a healthy and comforting family favorite.
-It's loaded with a blend of fiber-rich beans and protein-packed ham to keep you full and satisfied.
+This quick and easy Low Calorie Instant Pot Bean Soup is a healthy and comforting favorite.
+It's loaded with a blend of fiber rich beans and protein packed ham to keep you full.
 No soaking required!
+Stovetop instructions included!

-bean and ham soup in a bowl with a spoon.
+Soup in a bowl and soup scooped on a spoon.

 Jump to: